 - Inverse time over current relay.

-The preset value of current in the relay coil is referred as pick up setting current.
-This relay is referred as instantaneous over current relay, as ideally, the relay operates as soon as the current in the coil gets higher than pick up setting current.
+Instantaneous Over Current RelayConstruction and working principle of instantaneous over current relay is quite simple.
+Here generally a magnetic core is wound by a current coil.
+A piece of iron is so fitted by hinge support and restraining spring in the relay, that when there is not sufficient current in the coil, the NO contacts remain open.
+When the current in the coil crosses a preset value, the attractive force becomes enough to pull the iron piece towards the magnetic core, and consequently, the no contacts get closed.
+We refer the pre-set value of current in the relay coil as pickup setting current.
+This relay is referred as instantaneous over current relay, as ideally, the relay operates as soon as the current in the coil gets higher than pick upsetting current.
 There is no intentional time delay applied.
-But there is always an inherent time delay which cannot be avoided practically.
-In practice the operating time of an instantaneous relay is of the order of a few milliseconds.
+But there is always an inherent time delay which we cannot avoid practically.
+In practice, the operating time of an instantaneous relay is of the order of a few milliseconds.

 Definite Time Over Current RelayThis relay is created by applying intentional time delay after crossing pick up the value of the current.
-A definite time overcurrent relay can be adjusted to issue a trip output at definite amount of time after it picks up.
-Thus, it has a time setting adjustment and pick up adjustment.
+A definite time overcurrent relay can be adjusted to issue a trip output at an exact amount of time after it picks up.
+Thus, it has a time setting adjustment and pickup adjustment.

-Inverse time is a natural character of any induction type rotating device.
-This means the speed of rotation of rotating art of the device is faster if input current is increased.
+Inverse Time Over Current RelayInverse time is a natural character of any induction type rotating device.
+Here, the speed of rotation of rotating part of the device is faster if the input current is more.
 In other words, time of operation inversely varies with input current.
-This natural characteristic of electromechanical induction disc relay is very suitable for over current protection.
-This is because, in this relay, if fault is more severe, it would be cleared faster.
-Although time inverse characteristic is inherent to electromechanical induction disc relay, but the same characteristic can be achieved in microprocessor based relay also by proper programming.
+This natural characteristic of electromechanical induction disc relay is very suitable for overcurrent protection.
+If the fault is severe, it will clear the fault faster.
+Although time inverse characteristic is inherent to electromechanical induction disc relay, the same characteristic can be achieved in microprocessor-based relay also by proper programming.

-becomes saturated and relay current does not increase further with increasing faulty level of the system.
-As the relay current is not increased further, there would not be any further reduction in time of operation in the relay.
-This time is referred as minimum time of operation.
+Inverse Definite Minimum Time Over Current Relay or IDMT O/C RelayIdeal inverse time characteristics cannot be achieved, in an overcurrent relay.
+As the current in the system increases, the secondary current of the current transformer is increased proportionally.
+The secondary current enters the relay current coil.
+But when the CT becomes saturated, there would not be a further proportional increase of CT secondary current with increased system current.
+From this phenomenon, it is clear that from trick value to certain range of faulty level, an inverse time relay shows specific inverse characteristic.
+But after this level of fault, the CT becomes saturated and relay current does not increase further with increasing faulty level of the system.
+As the relay current does not increase further, there would not be any further reduction in time of operation in the relay.
+We define this time as the minimum time of operation.
 Hence, the characteristic is inverse in the initial part, which tends to a definite minimum operating time as the current becomes very high.
-That is why the relay is referred as inverse definite minimum time over current relay
+That is why the relay is referred as inverse definite minimum time overcurrent relay or simply IDMT relay.